Do Home Warranties Cover Structural Issues?

 Home warranty coverage typically focuses on repairing or replacing crucial home systems and appliances that fail due to standard wear and tear.
 Common components encompassed by a home warranty typically include HVAC systems, electrical and plumbing systems, and major appliances.

 In addressing “Do home warranties cover structural issues?” the standard response is usually no. Structural components, such as the foundation, load-bearing walls, beams, and roofs, are generally not covered under a typical home warranty plan.
+Therefore, in cases where a homeowner is planning to sell a house in a poor condition for which they are ineligible to utilize the home warranty to make repairs, one needs to rely on homeowners insurance or postpone the home sale altogether.

 Home warranties and structural components